sun031/ERZSOL3/README.rst

 Calculating the elastic response of a stratified medium
 *******************************************************

-I have changed the code to run more flexible and easier.
+The original code was written by Brian Kennett.
+I have slightly changed the code so that it can be compiled successfully.
+I also introduce some Python functions and scripts to run the ERZSOL3 more flexible and easier.

 Weijia Sun

-Updated on 19 August 2017
+Updated on 20 August 2017

 Changes
 -------